The Inside Story: Unlocking the Secrets of INR Blood Test

 1. Medications and Supplements

 Certain medications and supplements can interact with anticoagulant drugs and affect INR levels.
-It is crucial to inform your healthcare provider about all the medications and supplements you are taking to ensure accurate interpretation of the test results.
+It is crucial to inform your healthcare provider about all the medications and supplements you are taking to ensure accurate of the test results.

 2. Diet